Funding Your Seminary Study

 The Doctor of Ministry degree (DMin) in Transformational Leadership is a professional doctoral degree meant to enrich religious leaders already embedded in traditional and non-traditional settings, to deepen their understanding of and commitment to ministry, and to refine its practice.

 Students in the Doctor of Ministry program enjoy a reduced per-unit tuition cost as compared to students in all other STH degrees.
 As such, they are not eligible for other scholarships from the School of Theology itself.
-However, DMin students are typically able to afford the program well using a combination of personal funds, continuing education funds from their place of ministry, outside awards and scholarships (such as from their denomination), and, if necessary, federal unsubsidized loans.
+We encourage DMin applicants to explore funding their programs using a combination of personal funds, continuing education funds from their place of ministry, outside awards and scholarships (such as from their denomination), and, if necessary, federal unsubsidized loans.

-“Special Student” status is available to those who want to take a few individual courses at STH but not enroll in a program.
+“Special Student” status is available to those who seek to complete a certificate or take a few individual courses at STH without enrolling in a degree-seeking program.
 Since it is a non-degree status, Special Students are not eligible for financial aid in the form of scholarships or federal aid.
-They pay tuition costs by the unit hour.
+Special Students pay tuition costs by the unit hour.